Architecture and Technical Details

 - Automatic Discovery: New tools added to

-are automatically available - Clear Separation: Per-tool install/auth/feature metadata
+config/tools/are automatically available - Clear Separation: Per-tool install/auth/feature metadata

 - Reduced Drift: Documentation and implementation stay in sync